Do you drop from Bronze to Blue in British Airways Executive Club if you don’t earn enough tier points?

 This guarantees you at least 12 months status and likely longer depending on when you become a Bronze member.
 It’s also worth noting that your Bronze card typically expires 7-8 weeks after your membership year end – giving you another month or two of benefits.

-For example, if your membership year runs to 8 September and you earn 300 tier points between September and November 2019, you will be promoted to Bronze immediately and:
+For example, if your membership year runs to 8 September and you earn 300 tier points very quickly between September 2021 and November 2021, you will be promoted to Bronze immediately and:

 Once that time is up, however, and you have not fulfilled the maintenance requirements, you will demoted.